 No matter how well you care for your smile through regular preventive care and hygiene at home, everyone is vulnerable to tooth decay and damage.
 Fortunately, we are prepared to repair your smile with services in restorative dental care.
-Dr. Andrew Luccio, Dr. William Herr, and Dr. Trinh Vo can remove large spots of decay and place a dental crown, save ailing teeth with root canal therapy, or replace missing teeth using one of our quality tooth replacement options.
+Dr. Luccio, Dr. Herr, Dr. Vo, and Dr. Jafari can remove large spots of decay and place a dental crown, save ailing teeth with root canal therapy, or replace missing teeth using one of our quality tooth replacement options.
 Learn more about how we rescue smiles with restorative dentistry, then contact us to schedule your own Attleboro appointment.

 A dental crown is a tooth-shaped restoration that can cover a severely damaged or decayed tooth, or replace one or more missing teeth as part of a dental bridge.
 Dental Crowns and bridges have a number of applications that allow your dentist to restore your smile and renew your oral health.